Dur-Dur Band

-Dur-Dur Band was a musical group from Mogadishu, Somalia.
-The band was formed in the 1980s and was one of the most well-known acts on the Mogadishu disco scene at the time.
-Their sound encompasses funk and disco, with influences of soul.
+The Dur-Dur Band (dur dur meaning 'spring' in Somali) was a musical group from Mogadishu, Somalia.
+The band debuted in the 1980s and was one of the most well-known acts on the Mogadishu disco scene at the time.
+Their sound encompassed funk and disco, with influences of soul.
+The band has recently undergone a resurgence in popularity following the use of their music for a TikTok trend.

 History

+1980s

-Inspired by artists such as Michael Jackson, Bob Marley, and Santana, Dur-Dur Band emerged during a time when Somalia's distinctive contribution to the creative culture in the Horn of Africa was visible and abundant.
-Thousands of recordings made at the Somali National Theatre, Radio Mogadishu and other studios, were complemented by the nightclubs at Hotel Juba, Jazeera Palace Hotel, and Hotel al-Curuuba, creating a flourishing music scene.
+Inspired by artists such as Michael Jackson, Bob Marley, and Santana, as well as Bollywood music, Dur-Dur Band emerged during a time when Somalia's distinctive contribution to the creative culture in the Horn of Africa was visible and abundant.
+Thousands of recordings, made at the Somali National Theatre, Radio Mogadishu, and other studios, were used by the nightclubs at Hotel Juba, Jazeera Palace Hotel, and Hotel al-Curuuba, creating a flourishing music scene.
+Somalia is an oral society, and citizens often express their feelings and anxieties through poems, singing, dancing, music, and dramatic storytelling.

-By 1987 Dur-Dur Band's line-up featured singers Sahra Abukar Dawo, Abdinur Adan Daljir, Mohamed Ahmed Qomal and Abdukadir Mayow Buunis, backed by Abukar Dahir Qasim (guitar), Abdillahi Ujeeri (Bass Guitar) Yusuf Abdi Haji Aleevi (guitar), Ali Dhere (trumpet), Muse Mohamed Araci (saxophone), Abdul Dhegey (saxophone), Eise Dahir Qasim (keyboard), Mohamed Ali Mohamed (bass), Adan Mohamed Ali Handal (drums), Ooyaaye Eise and Ali Bisha (congas), Mohamed Karma, Dahir Yaree and Murjaan Ramandan on backing vocals and Ibrahim Ismail Sugulle (Sooraan) as writer.

-Dur Dur Band's name was originally Muqdisho Funk, Disco, Soul Band which later disbanded in the 90s.
-Dur-Dur Band disbanded in the early 1990s when the disintegrating political situation in Somalia led to members leaving the country and scattering abroad.
-Dur Dur Band became famous in Somalia in the mid 80s, with lead singers such as Sahra Dawo, AbdiNur Aden Daljir, Pastow, Eddi, Shimali, Qomal and other vocalists.
-They took Somali pop culture by storm, and were very popular in the neighboring countries of Ethiopia, Djibouti, and Kenya, until civil war broke out in Somalia in 1991.
+The Dur-Dur Band became famous in Somalia in the mid-80s, with lead singers including Sahra Dawo, Abdinur Aden Daljir, Pastow, Eddi, Shimali, Qomal and other vocalists.
+They took Somali pop culture by storm, and were also popular in the neighboring countries of Ethiopia, Djibouti, and Kenya.

+1990s

+The Dur-Dur Band disbanded when civil war broke out in Somalia in 1991, forcing several members to flee the country.
 After this, the band was based in Addis Ababa, Ethiopia.
-The group recorded several albums and managed to release almost a dozen recordings before their members emigrated to Ethiopia, Djibouti, and the United States.
-The founders of the band, Eise Dahir Qasim and Abdillahi Ujerry, Sahra Dawo the lead singer of the band who was previously married to Eise Dahir and now to Abdinur Daljir resides in Ohio, United States.
-Many Somali musicians fled the country to seek sanctuary outside Somalia, mainly in East Africa and Europe, with many executed or killed by the religious factions for their love of music art and culture.
+The group recorded several albums and released almost a dozen recordings before the musicians emigrated to countries such as Djibouti and the United States, while some remained in Ethiopia.

+The founders of the band, Eise Dahir Qasim, Abdillahi Ujerry, and Sahra Dawo, currently live in Ohio.
+Sahra Dawo was married to Eise Dahir, but later separated and remarried Abdinur Daljir.
+Many Somali musicians fled the country to seek sanctuary outside Somalia, mainly in East Africa and Europe, with many executed or killed by the religious factions for their dedication to music and cultural expression.
-Somalia is an oral society, and citizens often express their feelings and anxieties through poems, singing, dancing, music, and drama storytelling.
-Dur Dur also means 'spring' in Somali.